In this blog post, we’ll look at how to isolate Hyper-V Replica Broker in a cluster over a dedicated network.

 Hyper-V Replica introduces the ability to replicate a virtual machine asynchronously to a secondary Hyper-V host, such as a remote disaster recovery site, using a single network connection.

 Hyper-V Replica is also applicable to a failover cluster.
 With a failover cluster of Hyper-V hosts in place, we need first to configure a Hyper-V Replica Broker role using Failover Cluster Manager.

 Ordinarily, Hyper-V Replica can be enabled in the Hyper-V Settings of a Hyper-V Host.
 However, in a failover cluster, the Hyper-V Replica is grayed out in an individual Hyper-V host’s Hyper-V Settings.
 Instead, all Hyper-V Replica settings are to be managed through the Hyper-V Replica Broker.

-Hyper-V Replica (Broker) isolated network for Hyper-V is not listed as requirement by Microsoft.
-However, you can throttle Hyper-V Replica Traffic by using the New-NetQosPolicy cmdlet, but I strongly recommend to isolate the replica traffic from the host Management OS to a dedicated network, and by leveraging the converged network in Hyper-V were combining multiple physical NICs with NIC teaming and QoS we can isolate each network traffic while maintaining resiliency.
+Hyper-V Replica (Broker) isolated network for Hyper-V is not listed as a requirement by Microsoft.
+However, you can throttle Hyper-V Replica Traffic by using the New-NetQosPolicy cmdlet, but I strongly recommend isolating the replica traffic from the host Management OS to a dedicated network, and by leveraging the converged network in Hyper-V were combining multiple physical NICs with NIC teaming and QoS we can isolate each network traffic while maintaining resiliency.

 In this blog post, we’ll look at how to isolate Hyper-V Replica in a cluster over a dedicated network.